Jcalipon-dev/Data-Analyst-Portfolio-Transforming-Data-into-Insights/Case Study No.1.md

 # June 2023

 1. Out of a total of 719,618.
-779 rides lasted more than 24 hours
+There are 779 rides lasted more than 24 hours
 2. The average ride length for this month is 19 minutes.
 3. The longest ride lasted for 23 hours and 59 minutes, excluding rides that lasted more than 24 hours.
 4. Friday has the highest number of rides for all riders, with a total of 131,158.